 At Park Lane Primary School we believe the acquisition of good literacy skills is of utmost importance to all pupils.
-We believe that a sound understanding and knowledge of literacy, not only enables a child to develop as an individual, but also to access the curriculum as a whole.
+We believe that a sound understanding and knowledge of English, not only enables a child to develop as an individual, but also to access the curriculum as a whole.

-We encourage and value the involvement of parents and the wider community in our children’s literacy learning.
+We encourage and value the involvement of parents and the wider community in our children’s English learning.
 We communicate regularly with parents and carers and encourage you to support your child’s learning in various ways.
 We encourage learning beyond the classroom by sending home activities such as reading, spelling and handwriting to enable you to support your child’s learning.

 The school benefits from a rich programme of book-related events over the academic year.